 At Serenity Knolls, we believe that residential treatment can be an essential step in a person’s path out of the despair of addiction.
 However, we are also aware that treatment is just one step on that lifelong path.
-To achieve our objective of best preparing our residents to successfully achieve long-term recovery, we are proud to provide a robust aftercare program for each man and woman who completes at least 30 days in our residential program.
+To achieve our objective of best preparing our residents to successfully achieve long-term recovery, we are proud to provide a robust aftercare program for each man and woman who completes our Foundation Program.

 The Serenity Knolls aftercare program includes weekly meetings at two locations, one in San Francisco and one in Marin County.
 Program alumni are welcome to attend either or both of these meetings each week.
 Participation in the aftercare program offers many benefits, including but not limited to the following:

 - Structured guidance to ensure a productive transition out of care

 - Support to ensure that participants maintain and build upon the progress they made while in treatment

 - Opportunity to give and receive support, share insights, and learn from the experiences of others in recovery

 - Ability to prevent small problems from becoming major impediments to continued recovery

 - Education to deepen one’s understanding of addiction and recovery